 - Bastion of Sant Roc: a remnant of the main gate of the wall that surrounded the city.

 - Church of Santa María: with its 19th-century organ with 4 keyboards and 3,120 pipes, where the International Organ Festival is held.

 Ciutadella, another city you must visit

-The Port of Ciutadella is one of the must-sees and it is one of the most beautiful in the whole Mediterranean, including those that are both inside and outside of Spain.
+The Port of Ciutadella is one of the must-sees and one of the most beautiful in the Mediterranean, including inside and outside Spain.
 It is a small fishing, commercial and sports port with a lot of charm, hence its visit is mandatory.

 The Castillo de San Nicolás, the Cathedral of Menorca, the Plaza Es Born, or the old city are some of the points that we recommend you visit and know.